History & leaderhship

 About Janet

 Janet Seckel-Cerrotti is the Executive Director of FriendshipWorks, an interfaith volunteer caregiving program serving elders in Boston, MA.
 Janet has been with FriendshipWorks (formerly called MATCH-UP Interfaith Volunteers) since its inception in 1984.
-Janet has held a range of senior leadership positions in numerous organizations serving the needs of and advocating for the elderly and has been a long-time friend of Shepherd’s Center of America.
+Janet has held a range of senior leadership positions in numerous organizations serving the needs of and advocating for the elderly and has been a long-time friend of Aging Forward.

 Chuck Smithers, Treasurer